uxlfoundation/foundation/ai-and-scientific-computing/2026-4-23-UXL-AI-and-Scientific-Computing-SIG.rst

 -----------------

 - Prof. Tsubokura explained on usage of CFD softwares to significantly reduce pre-processing time for vehicle exterior designs, enabling the AI to handle large volumes of data.
-- Participants asked questions regarding evaluation of Tesla Cybertruck, the balance between performance and style, and computational resource requirements, to which Prof. Tsubokura provided detailed responses.
+- Participants asked questions regarding evaluation of Tesla Cybertruck, the balance between performance and style, programming frameworks that were used, and computational resource requirements, to which Prof. Tsubokura provided detailed responses.